 Since CBD is somewhat similar to THC or tetrahydrocannabinol, some people throughout their CBD journey are worried about CBD showing up in a drug test.

-How Long Does CBD Stay in Your System Explained
+How Long Does Full Spectrum CBD Stay in Your System?

 What are the main differences between these two species?
 Hemp is very high in CBD, while marijuana is very high in THC.
 For this reason, all legal CBD products come from hemp, while controlled THC products will come from marijuana.